For those who love someone struggling with addiction, mental health and trauma.

 How do I get help?

-We can’t express enough how important it is for the family to do their own enquiry and work toward healing.
-Often families have a way of relating to the issue such as blaming the other for how they feel or what is being done to them or believe they it is something they have done wrong and work tirelessly to make it better, or fix the family member.
-What is evidenced from extensive studies into family systems and destructive behaviours is that when each party takes full responsibility for their reactions, experiences and needs true healing and recovery can occur.
+More often than not, an enormous amount of financial, mental and emotional resources have gone into helping the person you love and in some cases it is like life has been put on hold.
+Often families have a way of relating to the issue such as blaming the other for how they feel or what is being done to them or believe it is something they have done wrong and work tirelessly to make it better, or fix the family member.
+What is evidenced from extensive studies into family systems and destructive behaviours is that when each party takes full responsibility for their reactions, experiences and needs, true healing and recovery can occur.

-This is why we invite family members and loved ones to attend our family therapy program at Byron Private Treatment Centre.
-The transformation we see in families and clients after attending our family program is extraordinary.
-We witness first hand how a new understanding into the dynamics not serving the relationship brings new awareness and the issues and entanglements loose their energy and love can replace distrust, hurt, and anger.
+So how do we do this?
+Firstly, and most importantly just being open to a new understanding of the dynamics not serving the relationship can bring new awareness and the issues and entanglements will start to loose their energy and love can start to replace distrust, hurt, and anger.